SoftInstigate/restheart-blog-example/README.md

 npm start
 ```

 In addition, since Protractor is built upon WebDriver we need to install this.
-The angular-seed
+The
 project comes with a predefined script to do this:

 ```